x

 Veterans Day is observed on November 11 in commemoration of the anniversary of the signing of the Armistice that ended World War I. Hostilities officially ended in 1918 at the 11th hour of the 11th day of the 11th month.

 Formerly called “Armistice Day,” the holiday was originally intended to honor veterans of the First World War.
-Later, the meaning of the holiday was expanded to include not only veterans of World War I, but to honor all U.S. military veterans who served in either wartime or peacetime.
+Later, the meaning of the holiday was expanded to include all US military who served in either wartime or peacetime.

 Canadian Remembrance Day